nashgao/learn/net/proto/tcp/tcp.md

     3. When there's no data needed to be sent at the server side, it will send a FIN package to the client.
 Client receives the FIN package, replies with a ACK package and transits into TIME_WAIT state, server receives the ACK and transits into CLOSED state.
     4. The client will wait for 2 Maximum segment lifetime, then it will transit into CLOSED state

+- Tips:
+    1. consider the CLOSE_WAIT from the server side as waiting for all data to be sent.
+    2. reasons for TIME_WAIT state:
+       1. Stop from the delayed packages.
+Each TCP package contains a unique SEQ number, if the client side to wait for 2 MSL as the TIME_WAIT and client is CLOSED, there might be a new connection established and will receive the delayed package
+       2. Make sure the server side will shutdown elegantly.
+If the client is not waiting long enought, while the server hasn't received the ACK package, so it will consider the connection is still legit.
+When new connections from the client side are coming in, since the previous connection is still alive, the server will reject the SYN packge with a RST.